H2: Distribution of invasive non-native species and plant pests and diseases

 Trend description for H2

 The number of additional tree pests and diseases becoming established in England within a rolling 10-year period fell from a peak of 7 in 2000 to 2009 to a low of 3 in 2007 to 2016.
-It subsequently increased again to 5 in 2009 to 2018 before falling to 4 in 2010 to 2019, remaining at this level until dropping to 3 in 2013-2022.
-In total, 11 tree pests and diseases became established in England in the 21 years from 2000 to 2022 and of these, the 3 ‘established’ between 2013 and 2022 are:
+It subsequently increased again to 5 in 2009 to 2018 before falling to 4 in 2010 to 2019, remaining at this level until dropping to 3 in 2013-2022 and 2014-2023.
+In total, 11 tree pests and diseases became established in England in the 21 years from 2000 to 2022.
+Examples include the Oriental chestnut gall wasp (Dryocosmus kuriphilus), considered established in 2016, and the Elm zigzag sawfly (Aproceros leucopoda), which was considered established in 2018 following a rapid expansion across Europe from eastern Asia.

 Assessment of change

-There has been a decrease (improvement) in the number of additional tree pests and diseases becoming established over the short, medium and long-term time periods.
+There has been a decrease (improvement) in the number of additional tree pests and diseases becoming established over the short-, medium- and long-term time periods.

 Change since 2018 has also been assessed.
 There has been a decrease (improvement) in number of additional tree pests and diseases becoming established since 2018.
-However, this is based on only 5 data points so should be considered as indicative and not evidence of a clear trend.

 Further information on this assessment, along with details on the methodology, is provided in the Assessment background.
 Summaries by 25 Year Environment Plan goal and information on indicator links are presented in the Assessment results.